Quirrel bindings

 print(result) // Output: 8

-Bind function that work with Squirrel stack
+Bind function that works with Quirrel stack

-For more control, you can manually handle the Squirrel stack by using SquirrelFunc.
+For more control, you can manually handle the Quirrel stack by using SquirrelFunc.
 This allows you to specify custom logic for processing function arguments and returning values.
 For instance, you may need this for variadic functions, arguments of varying types, or functions with complex logic that can’t be automatically bound.

 SQInteger sum_all_args(HSQUIRRELVM v) {